LlmKira/Docs/docs/en/guide/service.md

 ### Blip

+Please deploy https://github.com/LlmKira/BlipServer for understanding images.

-Blip, `media`, is used to understand images and stickers, and is optionally turned on, taking up 2GB of memory when turned on.
+Blip, `media`, is used to understand images and stickers.
-Blip's `model` is available in `base` and `large` models, with the larger model having more detail.
+The model for Blip is available as a `base` or `large` model, with the larger model having more detail.

 ### Sticker (experimental)